Yes, Telephone Counselling is Still a Thing – Here’s Why

 Over the phone counselling as a starting point

 If you begin with phone therapy, but find it helps your anxiety and comfort level and then decide you want to try other things?
-You can then move on to video therapy or in person sessions.
+You can then move on to online therapy or in person sessions.
 Or you can try a mix of formats, which is called ‘blended therapy’.
 Ask your therapist what your options are.

 Ready to try telephone counselling?
 We connect you with some of London’s most highly rated talk therapists who can over therapy sessions over the phone, including if you are overseas.
-Or use our booking platform to find UK-wide therapists who offer phone therapy
+Or use our booking platform to find UK-wide therapists who offer phone therapy.